madame-president/SAT-1/README.md

     > A single address-level report is not directly actionable on its own, however, when aggregated and combined with other market data, it can provide valueble insights of Bitcoin market dynamics.

-    **Fun fact** This is particularly the work I enjoy doing the most.
-In the past few years, I've been fortunate enough to assist PM's validate their market strategies, by creating and testing models built with dumps of Bitcoin data.
-For example, my most recent project involved creating a model that would calculate rolling CAGR assuming hypothetical weekly Bitcoin purchases at a predefined time.
+    **Fun fact: This is the work I enjoy doing the most.** For example, my most recent project involved creating a model that would calculate rolling CAGR assuming hypothetical weekly Bitcoin purchases at a predefined time.
 The data used was historical pricing, however, it can be applied at the address-level.

 6. Bitcoin custodians (optional)